stevie86/newsstream/README.md

    ```
    python download_nltk_data.py
    ```
-   This step is crucial for the language detection and topic extraction features to work correctly.
-The script will download the necessary NLTK data for both Windows and Linux systems.
+   This step is crucial for the language detection, topic extraction, and other NLP features to work correctly.
+The script will download the necessary NLTK data (punkt, stopwords, and wordnet) for both Windows and Linux systems.

 4. Set up DSPy:
    - You'll need to configure DSPy with an API key or other necessary configurations.
 Refer to the DSPy documentation for specific setup instructions.